01 of 13

 Touring the Latin Quarter

-You now have the whole afternoon to explore this legendary district, famous for its literary and cultural history, its cute, narrow streets, charming cinemas, renowned bookshops, parks and museums.
-To decide what to focus on in the area and for an overview of sights and places of interest, from the Sorbonne University to the Luxembourg gardens, consult our complete guide to the Quartier Latin.
-This is the part of the tour where you really get to do as little, or as much, as you wish!
+You now have the whole afternoon to explore this legendary district, famous for its literary and cultural history, its cute, narrow streets, charming cinemas, renowned bookshops, parks, and museums.
+From the Sorbonne University to the Luxembourg gardens, this is the part of the tour where you really get to do as little, or as much, as you wish!

 Option 2: Visiting "La Tour Eiffel"